a rose by any other name may be

 Whoever advised Oprah to go with a one-letter name for her magazine was oh so

-often it's the top person caught with hands in the cookie jar.
-The image gets
+top person caught with hands in the cookie jar.
+The image gets shattered.
+What

-shattered.
-What took decades to build now stands like a crumbled ruin in smoke
+took decades to build now stands like a crumbled ruin in smoke and beyond

 American lady, Martha Stewart is just a small fry in this jungle of